18 Wellness Program Incentive Ideas From the Best Corporate Wellness Programs

 Wellness Incentive Ideas

 Unless motivated, most employees will have a hard time beginning and maintaining a healthy lifestyle.
 Behavior change is one of the most difficult things that we do as humans.
-Every successful well-being program has implemented some type of incentive program to help employees get started with behavior change.
+Every successful well-being program has implemented some form of these wellness program incentive ideas to help employees get started with behavior change.

 Here is a recently published blog showing all of the information needed to set up an effective wellness incentive program.
 There are many types of incentives and just as many different requirements that must be met for employees to earn those incentives.

 In the past 10 years, WellSteps has helped hundreds of clients set up and manage well-being incentive plans.
 We’ve seen just about every kind of incentive and qualification requirement possible.
 Some of these have been a huge successes and others—not so much.
 Here are the best wellness program incentive ideas we’ve seen.